ProjectPythia/wavelet-cookbook/README.md

 This Project Pythia Cookbook covers working with wavelets in Python

 ## Motivation
-Wavelets are a tool to analysis time-series data.
+Wavelets are a powerful tool to analysis time-series data.
 When data frequencies vary over time, wavelets can be applied to analysis trends and overcome the time vs. frequency limitations of Fourier Transforms

 ## Authors